emilyquach/DSS-Proj1/README.md

 This repo includes the resumes of the following people:

-###### EXAMPLE: Leslie Knope (DELETE ME BEFORE SUBMITTING)
-* I am currently the Deputy Director of the Parks and Recreation Department of Pawnee, Indiana.
-In this position, I successfully turned a dangerous pit into a beautiful community park called the Pawnee Commons.
-I absolutely love my job!
-I believe that the three most important things in life are friends, waffles, and work... or I mean, waffles, friends, and work.
-I am just an example of what you need to do, so please delete me before turning your project in.
-* Jobs interested in: City Councilwoman, Midwest Regional Director of the National Parks Service, Governor of Indiana

 ###### [Name of Person that Resume 1 is about]
 * 5 sentence summary describing the person from Resume 1.